faisalnazik/Django-React-Redux-Boilerplate/README.md

 ## Features ✨

+- Django Config with environment variables
+- Accounts with Update your profile & pick an avatar
 - React app Integration in the templates
+- Fetching Api Data via Axios
-- Accounts Registration and Authentication
+- Accounts Registration and Authentication Using Reducers and Redux
-- Config with environment variables
-- Update your profile & pick an avatar

 ## How to Run locally 🚀